Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins

-To achieve the PQ and FS features, we utilize \pqhases~for inter-batches. \hyhases~key generation consists of calling both of \lahaseskg~and \pqhaseskg~algorithms.
-Specifically, for a given set of users $\vec{ID}$, \hyhaseskg~first generates the master key and the system wide-parameters of both \pqhases~and \lahases~schemes (Step 1-2).
-The \hyhases~master secret key consists of the concatenation of both $\msk_{LA}$ and $\msk_{PQ}$.
-The same principle applies to the private key vector $\vec{\sk}$ and the system-wide parameters $I$, which are compromised of two $LA$ and $PQ$ components.
+To achieve the PQ and FS features, we utilize \pqhases~for inter-batches. \hyhases~key generation involve both \lahaseskg~and \pqhaseskg~algorithms.
+Given set of users $\vec{ID}$, \hyhaseskg~initially generates master key and system parameters for \pqhases~and \lahases~(Step 1-2).
+The master secret key of \hyhases~is composed of $\msk_{LA}$ and $\msk_{PQ}$.
+The private key vector $\vec{\sk}$ and the system parameters $I$ are also compromised of $LA$ and $PQ$ components.

-While combiners are useful for constructing hybrid signatures, they are not directly applicable for fusing the underlying \lahases~and \pqhases~signature schemes.
-Existing literature has proposed various combination strategies (e.g., \cite{barker2018recommendation}), but none of them are suitable for aggregation purposes.
-For example, the strong nesting (see Def \ref{def:hysgn}) is a combination method, wherein the first signature scheme computes the signature on the input message and then passes both the resulting signature and the input message to the second scheme as input.
-However, our first aggregate scheme operates differently.
-It receives a data batch as input.
-As mentioned in our system model, the signer generates sequential data and periodically authenticates and offloads them to a remote server for future analytics.
+Combiners enable the construction of hybrid signatures.
+For example, strong nesting (see Def. \ref{def:hysgn}) involves one scheme generating a signature on an input message, which is then passed alongside the message as input to the second scheme.
+Yet, they are not applicable to merging the underlying \lahases~and \pqhases~schemes.
+Indeed, it is inefficient to upload a data batch (i.e., $\mathcal{O}(L)$) to the FS and PQ scheme (\pqhases) as input due to the $\mathcal{O}(L)$ linear signature overhead.